GerHobbelt/nomnom/README.md

 >
-> # deprecation notice
+> # deprecation notice for original
 >
-> The original author's `nomnom` is deprecated; this (and other) forks is not: we continue to update this library.
+> The original author's `nomnom` is deprecated; this fork is not: we continue to update this library.
 >
-> When you are unsure about using this library's fork (or others), you may wish to check out https://github.com/tj/commander.js, which should have most, if not all of the capability that nomnom has.
-Thank you!
+> When you are unsure about using this library's fork (or others), you may wish to check out https://github.com/tj/commander.js.
+>
+> Personally, I prefer using `nomnom` over `commander` or other option parsers, so I will keep this one. :-)
 >

 # nomnom